Lavanya-227/My-First-Repo/README.md

 Learning Repo
 I created a repo

-This is the test for locat to remote push of readme file
+This is the try for local to remote push of readme file